FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th May 2015.md

 The Chief Executive added that Eugene would be an enormous loss to the

-organisation and would be sorely missed.---
+organisation and would be sorely missed.
+---
 2

 Mr. Griffin thanked the Members for the presentation.
 He stated that he had worked